yasathedog123/Sourcetrail-test/README.md

 $ cd ../build/system-ninja-release
 $ cmake --build .
 ```

 ### Windows
-It's probably also possible to build with installed libraries, like the original build instructions describe, but I didn't/don't test it.
+It's probably also possible to build with pre-installed libraries, like the original build instructions describe, but I didn't/don't test it.